-One of the most intimidating things that a person of a certain age must accomplish to protect themselves and their family at the time of their death is to create a will.
+One of the most intimidating things that a person of a certain age must accomplish to protect themselves and their family at their death is creating a will.
 Contrary to what many people think, drafting a will that establishes your wishes for how your property should be divided indent with up on your desk does not increase the likelihood of you passing away.
-What your will does is give clear instructions to a person named in the will 2 carries on your wishes and execute your intentions.
+Your will gives clear instructions to a person named in the will 2 carries on your wishes and executes your intentions.
 The legal title for this person is the executor of your will.
-Many times an executor and a contingent executor will be named in the will if your executor isn't able to fulfill their duties.
+Often, an executor and a contingent executor will be named in the will if your executor cannot fulfill their duties.

 Intestacy laws in Texas

-as I alluded to a moment ago if you were to pass away without a last will then the laws of intestate succession would come into play.
+as I alluded to a moment ago, if you were to pass away without a last will, then the laws of intestate succession would come into play.
 The probate process allows for those who pass away intestate to have their property distributed is divided according to the laws of intestate succession.
 These laws will determine how your property is dispersed once your probate estate is established.
-The key point to follow here is that during a probate case your beneficiaries would need to be able to show that how your property was distributed is fair.
+The key point to follow here is that during a probate case, your beneficiaries would need to show that how your property was distributed is fair.

-All property that you own at the time of your death as well as your debts will go into the probate process.
+All property that you own at the time of your death, as well as your debts, will go into the probate process.
 Any debts that you owe will be subtracted from any property that you own.
-Whatever the balance is after debts and bills are subtracted out of your property Holdings will be set aside for distribution amongst beneficiaries and heirs.
-This is typically a fairly lengthy process and your estate may be in probate for up to two years after you have passed away.
+Whatever the balance is after debts and bills are subtracted from your property, Holdings will be set aside for distribution amongst beneficiaries and heirs.
+This is typically a fairly lengthy process, and your estate may be in probate for up to two years after you have passed away.

-Let's suppose that when you pass away you did not draft a will for yourself and therefore die intestate.
-The first thing that a probate court would look for would be whether or not you have 'spouse or children or any other relatives.
+Let's suppose that when you pass away, you did not draft a will for yourself and therefore die intestate.
+The first thing that a probate court would look for is whether you have 'spouse or children or any other relatives.
 Primarily, your children, grandchildren, spouse, or parents are the primary persons that could stand to inherit from you if you were to pass away without a will.
 Let's run through a hypothetical situation for you to see how your property may be divided where you 2 die without a will.
-I think it is helpful to illustrate points in this manner rather than to simply go through the Texas probate code line by line with you.
+I think it is helpful to illustrate points in this manner rather than go through the Texas probate code line by line with you.

-With some exceptions, all property owned by you and your spouse at the time of your divorce or death is presumed to be Community property.
+With some exceptions, all property you and your spouse owned at the time of your divorce or death is presumed to be Community property.
 The most significant exception to this rule would be any property owned by either of you before your marriage.
 Property owned before your marriage is classified as separate property.
-Likely, most of the property you own at the time of your death will be Community property especially if you have been married for a considerable length of time.
-It is also likely that there will be some property in your separate estate and some property in your spouse's separate estate.
+Likely, most of the property you own at the time of your death will be Community property, especially if you have been married for a considerable length of time.
+There will also likely be some property in your separate estate and some property in your spouse's separate estate.

-Since you passed away without a will the Texas probate code would hold that all of your community in the state would pass to your spouse.
-As far as your separate personal property is concerned then 1/3 of that property would go to your spouse.
+Since you passed away without a will, the Texas probate code would hold that all of your community in the state would pass to your spouse.
+As far as your separate personal property is concerned, 1/3 of that property would go to your spouse.
 The remaining 2/3 of your separate estate will be divided amongst your children in equal shares.
 Regarding your family home, your spouse would gain a life estate in the home.
-This means that she would be able to use the marital home as long as she lives for whatever purpose she wishes.
+This means that she would use the marital home as long as she lives for whatever purpose she wishes.

-On the other hand, let's assume for the sake of argument that when he passed away without a will you did so without a spouse but with children.
-In a situation like this, the entire probate estate would be divided up between your children in equal shares.
+On the other hand, let's assume for the sake of argument that when he passed away without a will, you did so without a spouse but with children.
+The entire probate estate would be divided up between your children in equal shares in a situation like this.
 Laws regarding separate and Community property would not come into play because you have no spouse to take advantage of those Community property rights.
 All the property that you own will be lumped together and divided between your children equally once any debts or bills are taken out of consideration.

 What if you pass away with no will and no close relatives?

-One of the thornier and trickier issues that a court may have to deal with is regarding your passing away with no will, no spouse, and no close relatives.
+One of the thornier and trickier issues that a court may have to deal with is you're passing away with no will, no spouse, and no close relatives.
 This would be a situation where you had no spouse, no children, no grandchildren, no parents, or any other close relatives.
-In that case, the court would need to put in some due diligence to locate any extended family most notably nieces or nephews.
+In that case, the court would need to do some due diligence to locate any extended family, most notably nieces or nephews.
 Grandparents, uncles, aunts, or even extended family beyond that would be considered.
 It is also a possibility that your entire probate estate could escheat to the State of Texas if no relatives or family could be located by the court.

-Another thing to keep in mind is that even if you were to pass away with no will and family that could be located by the court there would need to be positive cash flow within your probate estate for your heirs to inherit anything.
-For example, if you have debts that outweigh your property interests then your family members would not stand to inherit anything note that deaths are not something that can be inherited through the probate process.
+Another thing to remember is that even if you were to pass away with no will and family that could be located by the court, there would need to be positive cash flow within your probate estate for your heirs to inherit anything.
+For example, if you have debts that outweigh your property interests, your family members would not stand to inherit anything; note that deaths cannot be inherited through the probate process.
 By choosing to come forward, your relatives will not become susceptible to inheriting your debts happen your passing.

 What is the role a probate court plays upon your death without a will?

-When you pass away without a will your family members will need to determine if your estate needs to be probated.
+When you pass away without a will, your family members will need to determine if your estate needs to be probated.
 The two most important factors that your spouse or other relatives will have to use to determine whether or not we are a state needs to go before the court is the size of the estate and what types of property are in the estate.
-To answer these questions it is best to have experienced probate or a state planning attorney by your side.
+It is best to have experienced probate or a state planning attorney by your side to answer these questions.
 The attorneys with the law office of Brian Fagan stand ready to assist your family in the event of your passing.

-The most practical question that your family should be asking is if they have to probate your estate to take care of the property that she left behind.
-For example, if you have assigned beneficiaries for retirement accounts or life insurance then these pieces of property would not be part of the probate estate and would not need to go before the court to be probated.
+The most practical question that your family should ask is if they have to probate your estate to take care of the property she left behind.
+For example, if you have assigned beneficiaries for retirement accounts or life insurance, then these pieces of property would not be part of the probate estate and would not need to go before the court to be probated.
 Bank accounts that bear payable on death designations will be another example.

-Assets at the time of your death are known as property that you owned which has a positive monetary value.
-The property doesn't just mean real property such as your house, or rental property, or attractive land that is not yet been developed.
-For probate, we could see items like bank accounts, vehicles, items in your home, or cash as being part of the probate Estates assets.
+At your death, assets are known as a property you owned, with a positive monetary value.
+The property doesn't just mean real property such as your house, rental property, or attractive land that has not yet been developed.
+We could see items like bank accounts, vehicles, items in your home, or cash as part of the probate Estates assets for probate.

 Let's suppose that you were caring for your children and a spouse as the sole provider of your home.
-If you were to have died an expectedly without a will then it is possible that all of your assets could be tied up in your probated state and in probating the estate those assets may be stuck in that process for up to two years after you passed away.
-What if your family needed money to pay bills, the mortgage, and to send your children to school?
-Is there anything a court can do in that situation or is your family out of luck?
+If you were to have died an expectedly without a will, then it is possible that all of your assets could be tied up in your probated state, and in probating the estate, those assets may be stuck in that process for up to two years after you passed away.
+What if your family needed money to pay bills, the mortgage, and send your children to school?
+Is there anything a court can do in that situation, or is your family out of luck?

-The Harris County clerk’s office is the location where your family would file for probate when you pass away if you lived in Houston.
-IF you live outside of the Houston area then your family will need to perform a bit of research to determine what court is the appropriate venue for matters related to probate.
-IT could be a county or probate court depending on how your county organizes itself or its size.
+The Harris County clerk’s office, is where your family would file for probate when you pass away if you lived in Houston.
+IF you live outside of the Houston area, your family needs to perform a bit of research to determine what court is the appropriate venue for matters related to probate.
+IT could be a county or probate court, depending on how your county organizes itself or its size.

 What should you take away from this discussion?

-Once you pass away your family will have a great deal of time to mourn your loss and have to do with the emotional ramifications of your passing.
+Once you pass away, your family will have a great deal of time to mourn your loss and have to do with the emotional ramifications of your passing.
 This will not be an easy time for them.
-During this time your relatives will have to plan any funeral activities, obtain a death certificate and decide about how your property should be passed along.
+During this time, your relatives will have to plan any funeral activities, obtain a death certificate, and decide how your property should be passed along.
 All of these steps are made more difficult if you were to pass away without a will.
 As you can see, your passing without a will makes difficult circumstances even tougher to manage for your family.
 This is not the situation you want to put your family in.

 Simply put, your family is at a disadvantage if you were to die without a will.
-Although probate laws attempt to dispose of your property efficiently and fairly that does not mean that the best interest of your family will be front and center.
-While there will be an opportunity to present arguments to a probate judge as to how your property should be divided you are still leaving a lot up to chance and how a probate judge will view your circumstances in light of the probate laws on intestate succession.
+Although probate laws attempt to dispose of your property efficiently and fairly, that does not mean that your family's best interest will be front and center.
+While there will be an opportunity to present arguments to a probate judge on how your property should be divided, you are still leaving a lot up to chance and how a probate judge will view your circumstances in light of the probate laws intestate succession.

 A much better plan for you and your family would be to sit down and create a will when you can.
-Depending on the size of your state this does not have to be a lengthy process and can be completed in short order.
-Getting yourself organized and being able to coordinate what you want to see happen with your property upon your death with an experienced probate attorney is incredibly important.
-Do not leave it up to the state of Texas or a probate judge to see to it that your property is disposed of appropriately after your death.
+Depending on the size of your state, this does not have to be a lengthy process and can be completed in short order.
+Getting yourself organized and coordinating what you want to see happen with your property upon your death with an experienced probate attorney is incredibly important.
+Please do not leave it up to the state of Texas or a probate judge to see to it that your property is disposed of appropriately after your death.
 Take matters into your own hands and create a will.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan